elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning.md

 url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
 score: -1.0
 related_article1:
-    id: 168557
+    id: 168558
     title: >-
-        Why is evidence crucial in strengthening claims during discussions?
+        What types of evidence can be used to support arguments effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-evidence-crucial-in-strengthening-claims-during-discussions
+    url: /learn/education-studies/questions/what-types-of-evidence-can-be-used-to-support-arguments-effectively
 related_article2:
     id: 168562
     title: >-
         What strategies can be employed to handle disagreements respectfully?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-handle-disagreements-respectfully
+    url: /learn/psychology/questions/what-strategies-can-be-employed-to-handle-disagreements-respectfully
 related_article3:
-    id: 168560
+    id: 168562
     title: >-
-        What are some methods to verify the truthfulness and accuracy of information in discussions?
+        What strategies can be employed to handle disagreements respectfully?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/what-are-some-methods-to-verify-the-truthfulness-and-accuracy-of-information-in-discussions
+    url: /learn/psychology/questions/what-strategies-can-be-employed-to-handle-disagreements-respectfully
 related_article4:
-    id: 168554
+    id: 168558
     title: >-
-        How can understanding diverse perspectives lead to personal growth?
+        What types of evidence can be used to support arguments effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-diverse-perspectives-lead-to-personal-growth
+    url: /learn/education-studies/questions/what-types-of-evidence-can-be-used-to-support-arguments-effectively
 related_article5:
-    id: 168559
+    id: 168556
     title: >-
-        How can clarification techniques help in addressing misunderstandings during discussions?
+        What are some techniques to foster empathy in discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-clarification-techniques-help-in-addressing-misunderstandings-during-discussions
+    url: /learn/education-studies/questions/what-are-some-techniques-to-foster-empathy-in-discussions
 ---

 &nbsp;